biodataprog/GEN220_2023/docs/Resources/Syllabus.md

 * Code should be runnable as turned in.
 You will deposit your code in your github repository or if not possible, by Canvas.
-You can make one private personal repository to deposit and should organize a folder for each homework assignment (e.g. hw1, hw2, hw3, hw4).
-There will be a link to create these through GitHub Classroom and posted in [Canvas](https://elearn.ucr.edu/courses/17733/assignments/syllabus) and Piazza.
+You can make one private personal repository to deposit and should organize a folder for each homework assignment (e.g. hw1, hw2, hw3, hw4, hw5).
+There will be a link to create these through GitHub Classroom and posted in [Canvas](https://elearn.ucr.edu/courses/104848/assignments/syllabus).

   Technology Requirements
   -----------------------